WebExpert2000/React-Lamda/README.md

 # React-Lamda
-First you should install severless-api configure AWS and open cmd.exe and run the command "serverless deploy --aws-profile silvionew" Start the project
+First you should install severless-api configure AWS and open cmd.exe and run the command "serverless deploy --aws-profile YOUR PROFILE NAME" Start the project
     npm start